whchenlab/GMModels/README.md

 ## Expected Output

   * We have included the expected results from running CD dataset.
 This can be found in the 04_model_raw_RData/single_LODO/02lasso folder.
-  * Running CD dataset should take ~2 and ~6 minutes for intra-cohort when using a single core.
+  * Running CD dataset should take ~2 minutes for intra-cohort when using a single core.
   This was tested on linux Ubuntu 20.04.3
   * Intra-cohort modeling plot
   ![image](02_figure/marker.svg)